RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Sarcasm_Irony/Endless_Sarcasm_Irony_Reddit0.md

 &nbsp;

-Worship a murder.
+Hot man photos.
+Luigi.
+Worship a murderer.
 A manipulator, a killer, a sneak-attack gun worshiper.
 Prizing hate, fith in hate, worship of hate.
 Instead of promoting the Second Bill of Rights in USA on social media since December 4, 2024 - promoting violence and hate.
 Anti-goodness prized.
 The only lesson being taught here is to prize dehumanization.
 Which health insurance in USA does, dehumanizes.
 https://old.reddit.com/r/LetGirlsHaveFun/comments/1oe6lhf/shes_right/